alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 SPOTIFY_API_CLIENT_SECRET=...
 ```

 And that's it.
-We are all set—now we can start the show.
+We are all set - now we can start the show.

 ---
 ## Setting Up the Resources